Policies, strategies and frameworks for digital higher education are to be developed by each institution (fig.27):

 students whose numbers will increase and possibly exceed those of degree education, due to

-• online distance open education in the public domain with MOOCs and OERs, for off campus
+the needs on the labour market and in society at large. - online distance open education in the public domain with MOOCs and OERs, for off campus

 learners